ywi/lockoutsharing/README.md

 ### 👥 After Entering the Instance

 - Want to invite more players?
-You can suggest invite your friends before entering or else type `!lead` and enter the instance — you’ll then have **30 seconds** to list your group in lfg.
+You can suggest invite your friends before entering or else type `!lead` and enter the instance — you’ll then have **30 seconds** to list your group in lfg or invite friends.
 (Raid: Legacy permits cross-faction listings)
 - Otherwise, type `+` in chat to confirm you're done — the character will leave automatically in **15 seconds**.

 ### 🔍 Optional Commands

 - `!q` or `!queue` To check your current position in the queue.
 - `!leave` Removes you from the queue.
-- `!tip` Learn how to send gold if you’d like to support the project.
+- `!tip` Learn how to send gold if you’d like to support hosting and access priority queue.

 ### ⚙️ **Visual Preview**